tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs experiment_name %}

 The name of the experiment as per implementation.
-More details on [Experimentation implementation](https://docs.gitlab.com/ee/development/experiment_guide/)
+More details on [Experimentation Design](https://about.gitlab.com/handbook/product/product-analysis/experimentation/#event-requirements)

 {% enddocs %}

 {% docs experiment_variant %}

 Experiment group (control/candidate) to which the event belongs to.
+More details on [Experimentation Design](https://about.gitlab.com/handbook/product/product-analysis/experimentation/#event-requirements)

 {% enddocs %}

 {% docs context_key %}

 The value passed in `key` section of the `experiment` context json.
 [More information on Snowplow contexts](https://docs.snowplow.io/docs/understanding-your-pipeline/canonical-event/#contexts).
-More details on [Experimentation implementation](https://docs.gitlab.com/ee/development/experiment_guide/)
+More details on [Experimentation Design](https://about.gitlab.com/handbook/product/product-analysis/experimentation/#event-requirements)

 {% enddocs %}